Youth + Social Change through Youth Community Organizers

 Youth-Driven Programs — Leading systematic approaches to transforming society can give youth organizers sustainable ways to recruit their peers, built youth/adult partnerships and more.
 Youth-driven programs can be a logical way to secure resources and tools necessary for success, too.

-Things Youth Need to Change the World through Community Organizing
+Needs for Youth + Social Change through Youth Community Organizing

 Training — Learning the skills need to activate their communities can propel youth as community organizers towards success.
 Communication skills, issue framing, organizing techniques and critical thinking are some of the skills that can be trained; addressing power, systems thinking and issues awareness are some knowledge-sharing areas that can be facilitated.
 Training is a powerful tool for youth community organizers.